DreamEp/MySurvivorClone/README.md

 - Instead of using a timer to make the ice spear remove itself you can instead use a VisibleOnScreenNotifier2D node to detect when the projectile is no longer on screen and then queue_free()
 - Add the range
 - Retrieve the nearest enemy
+- Javelin freeze a little on retrieve real time position of player and mooving

 If you want the basics texture go to the [REF](https://github.com/brannotaylor/SurvivorsClone_Base)